electricmagnetic/keadatabase/frontend/README.md

 # keadatabase-front

+The front-end for the Kea Database.

 ## Setup

 You will need to have Node >= 16 installed with npm.
-Then run:
-`npm install`
+Then run `npm install`

 ## Running